afollestad/material-cab/README.md

 R.id.cab_stub references the `ViewStub`, which is replaced with the CAB toolbar when `start()` is called.

-Note that the parameter in `start()` is a callback which receives CAB events.
+Note that the parameter in `start()` is a Callback interface implementer which receives CAB events.

 ## Callback